lwjohnst86/nfs484-1484-exams/final/finalAnswerKey.md

         * If more n-3, more EPA+DHA, likely less inflammation, likely lower risk.
     * Marks given/off:
-        * +3 base if they mention something like the above possible answer
+        * +3 base if they indicate something like the above answer
         * +2 for clear, logical, rational thinking
         * +2 for defending using evidence/info from study
         * +1 for defending using outside knowledge